 The DASS-21 is a shortened version of the full 42-item DASS developed by Lovibond and Lovibond [15].
 The self-report instrument comprises three subscales (i.e., depression, anxiety, and stress), with seven items per subscale.
 Each item is rated on a four-point scale to rate the extent to which participants have undergone the emotional state over the past week from 0 (not true) to 3 (very true).
 Example items from the three subscales are: “I couldn’t seem to experience any positive feeling at all” (depression), “I was aware of dryness of my mouth” (anxiety), and “I tended to over-react to situations” (stress).
-The internal consistencies of the DASS-21 subscales in the present study were very good.
-Among primary school students, McDonald’s ω value was 0.91 for the depression subscale, and 0.89 for both the anxiety and stress subscales.
-Among middle school students, McDonald’s ω values were 0.89 (depression), 0.85 (anxiety), and 0.84 (stress).
+The internal consistency of the DASS-21 subscales, as evaluated in the present study, exhibited acceptable levels.
+Among the primary school participants, the depression subscale had a ωt of 0.91 and a ωh of 0.84.
+The anxiety and stress subscales had a ωt of 0.89 and ωh of 0.81, respectively.
+Similarly, the middle school participants had comparable patterns.
+The depression subscale had a ωt and a ωh of 0.89 and 0.84, respectively.
+The anxiety subscale had a ωt and a ωh of 0.85 and 0.81, while the stress subscale had a ωt and ωh of 0.84 and 0.76.

 2.2.2 The Depression Anxiety Stress Scale for Youth (DASS-Y) and translation procedure

 Developed and validated by Szabó and Lovibond in 2022 [11], the DASS-Y is the youth version of the DASS, comprising of simplified wording.
 Similar to the original DASS-21, it also comprises 21 items equally divided into three subscales (i.e., depression, anxiety and stress).
 The DASS-Y adopts the same scoring approach as the original DASS with all the items scored on a four-point Likert scale.
 Example items in the three subscales are: “I felt that life was terrible” (depression), “I felt scared for no good reason” (anxiety), and “I was easily annoyed” (stress).
-The internal consistencies of the DASS-21 subscales in the present study were very good.
-Among primary school students, McDonald’s ω values for three subscales were all 0.89.
-Among middle school students, McDonald’s ω values were 0.84 (depression), 0.81 (anxiety), and 0.85 (stress).
+In the present study, the internal consistencies of the DASS-Y subscales demonstrated satisfactory levels.
+Among the primary school participants, the depression subscale had a ωt and ωh of 0.89 and 0.85, respectively.
+The anxiety subscale had a ωt and ωh of 0.89 and 0.75, while the stress subscale had a ωt and ωh of 0.89 and 0.79.
+Similarly, among middle school participants, the depression subscale had a ωt and ωh of 0.84 and 0.85.
+The anxiety subscale had a ωt and ωh of 0.81 and 0.75, and the stress subscale had a ωt and ωh of 0.85 and 0.79.

-The English DASS-Y was translated into Chinese adopting forward-backward translating method in consideration of both linguistic and cross-cultural equivalence [46].
+The English DASS-Y was translated into Chinese adopting forward-backward translating method in consideration of both linguistic and cross-cultural equivalence [59].
 The translation procedures followed are listed below: